Boris Johnson re-selected for Uxbridge seat - ExBulletin

 We look forward to continuing to work alongside him to serve the residents and communities of the riding, where he has strong connections and involvement.

-His commitment to providing a new Hillingdon Hospital for residents of Uxbridge and South Ruislip remains at the forefront of his work as a local MP.
+Its commitment to deliver a new Hillingdon Hospital for the residents of Uxbridge and South Ruislip remains at the forefront of his work as a local MP.

 |